-- 1. The second session of the United Nations Habitat Assembly (UN-Habitat Assembly) was held at the headquarters of the United Nations Human Settlements Programme (UN-Habitat) in Nairobi from 5 to 9 June 2023. - 2.
-The session was opened at 10.10 a.m. on Monday, 5 June 2023, by Román Meyer Falcón, President of the UN-Habitat Assembly.
+1. The second session of the United Nations Habitat Assembly (UN-Habitat Assembly) was held at the headquarters of the United Nations Human Settlements Programme (UN-Habitat) in Nairobi from 5 to 9 June 2023.

+2. The session was opened at 10.10 a.m. on Monday, 5 June 2023, by Román Meyer Falcón, President of the UN-Habitat Assembly.
+The plenary meetings of the UN-Habitat Assembly at its second session were presided over by Mr. Meyer Falcón (Mexico), President of the UN-Habitat Assembly, and, in his absence, by Martin Korsah (Ghana), Vice-President of the UN-Habitat Assembly.